Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Discussion

-Naturally, a growing body of work aims to expand SSM expressivity at tolerable computational expense. \citet{siems2025deltaproduct} leverage input-dependent compositions of generalized Householder transformations, grounded on \citet{schlag2021linear} and \citet{yang2024parallelizing}.
-They proved that (gated) DeltaProduct can theoretically recognize regular language with enough number of Householder transformation, and empirically tested with a few specific word problems.
+Recent work aims to improve SSM expressivity at tolerable computational expense. \citet{siems2025deltaproduct} leverage input-dependent compositions of generalized Householder transformations, grounded on \citet{schlag2021linear} and \citet{yang2024parallelizing}, with theoretical guarantees on regular language recognition.
 Complementarily, another line of work leverages controlled differential equation (CDE) and rough path theory \cite{muca2024theoretical}.
-Building on \citet{walker2024log}, \citet{walker2025structured} proposed structured linear CDEs (SLiCEs) in formalizing SSMs and proved their expressivity range.
-Recent work \cite{anonymous2025the} proved $L$-layer complex-valued diagonal SSMs can track solvable groups of $\le L$ derived length.
-They also reported the empirical demonstrated expressivity-learnability gap.
+Building on \citet{walker2024log}, \citet{walker2025structured} proposed structured linear CDEs (SLiCEs) and proved their expressivity range.
+Recent work \cite{anonymous2025the} proved $L$-layer complex-valued diagonal SSMs can track solvable groups of $\le L$ derived length, with empirical learnability gap.